Oberhauser-Dev/dart-release-action/README.md

 # dart-release-action

 A GitHub action of [dart_release](https://github.com/Oberhauser-Dev/dart_packages/tree/main/packages/dart_release) to build and deploy Dart apps for macOS, Linux and Windows.
-The action itself runs on Linux, Windows, and macOS.
 For a full example you can check out the workflow of [wrestling_scoreboard](https://github.com/Oberhauser-Dev/wrestling_scoreboard/blob/main/.github/workflows/release-server.yml).

 ## Usage